 Wami | @wallmika

 Wami is a bird photographer living and working in his native Finland.
-His collection is a catalogue of Finnish birdlife.
+His collection is a catalog of Finnish birdlife.
 It’s a bird watcher’s delight!

 Wami has no ulterior motive other than capturing birds in their natural environment.
 Working throughout the seasons, Wami documents all the species that live in Finland.
 That includes permanent residents and migratory birds.